rcornwell/sims/SEL32/taptools/README.md

                    - -u = username (directory)

 mkvmtape - This program reads MPX files and stores them into a
            simulated volmgr save tape.
 The tape may then become a MPX 3.X sdt boot tape to install MPX 3.X from or a volmgr file restore tape for a running MPX system.
            The output will be in SIMH simulated .tap format.

-           command mkfmtape [-ptloa] [-bboot] [-iimage] [-jj.vfmt]
+           command: mkfmtape [-ptloa] [-bboot] [-iimage] [-jj.vfmt]
                             [-uusername] tapname file1 file2 ...
            intput - [options] volmtape filename, filename, etc. output - volmtape file, file list to stdout